 God chose Moses to lead His people out of Egypt to the promised land, the land that flowed with milk and honey (Exodus 3:6-10).
 In this study, we will focus on Moses and how he disobeyed the word of God.
 His disobedience cost him personally as it prevented him from entering the promised land, the goal of the entire journey.
 This incident occurred near the end of that journey, just before they crossed the brook Zered:

 And the space in which we came from Kadeshbarnea, until we were come over the brook Zered, was thirty and eight years; until all the generation of the men of war were wasted out from among the host, as the Lord sware unto them (Deuteronomy 2:14).

 The Israelites were camped at Kadesh.
 Having no water they murmured and rebelled against Moses and Aaron (Numbers 20:1-5).
 Moses and Aaron sought the Lord (Numbers 20:6) and He gave them this specific instruction:

 And the Lord spake unto Moses, saying, Take the rod, and gather thou the assembly together, thou, and Aaron thy brother, and speak ye unto the rock before their eyes; and it shall give forth his water, and thou shalt bring forth to them water out of the rock: so thou shalt give the congregation and their beasts drink.(Numbers 20:7-8).

-Moses takes the rod as the Lord told him to (Numbers 20:9) but from then on, he went on his own path, instead of the path the Lord had directed:
+Moses took the rod as the Lord told him to (Numbers 20:9), but from then on he went on his own path, instead of the path the Lord had directed:

 And Moses and Aaron gathered the congregation together before the rock, and he said unto them, Hear now, ye rebels; must we fetch you water out of this rock?
 And Moses lifted up his hand, and with his rod he smote the rock twice: and the water came out abundantly, and the congregation drank, and their beasts also (Numbers 20:9).